Malivil/TTT-Randomat-20/API.md

 *Realm:* Client and Server\
 *Parameters:*
 - *ply* - The player who is being made visible

+**Randomat:SetRole(ply, role, set_max_hp, scale_hp)** - Sets the given player's role to the provided value.
+Automatically broadcasts the change via the `TTT_RoleChanged` net message.\
+*Realm:* Server\
+*Parameters:*
+- *ply* - The player whose role is being changed
+- *role* - The role the player is changing to
+- *set_max_hp* - Whether to set the max HP of the player after their role is changed.
+Only works for the updated Custom Roles for TTT by Noxx and Malivil (Defaults to `true`)
+- *scale_hp* - Whether to scale the player's health to maintain the same health fraction after their max health is changed.
+Requires `set_max_hp` to be `true`.
+Only works for the updated Custom Roles for TTT by Noxx and Malivil (Defaults to `true`)

+**Randomat:SetSpeedMultiplier(mult, key)** - Registers a speed multiplier for the local player.\
+*Realm:* Client\
+*Parameters:*
+- *mult* - The speed multiplier to record
+- *key* - The unique key for the speed multiplier.
+Used to remove the multiplier later

+**Randomat:SetSpeedMultiplierWithWeapon(mult, key, wep_class)** - Registers a speed multiplier for the local player that only takes effect when they have a specific weapon equipped.\
+*Realm:* Client\
+*Parameters:*
+- *mult* - The speed multiplier to record
+- *key* - The unique key for the speed multiplier.
+Used to remove the multiplier later
+- *wep_class* - The weapon class the local player must have equipped for the speed multiplier to be in effect

+**Randomat:SetSpeedMultiplierWhileSprinting(mult, key)** - Registers a speed multiplier for when the local player is sprinting.\
+*Realm:* Client\
+*Parameters:*
+- *mult* - The speed multiplier to record
+- *key* - The unique key for the speed multiplier.
+Used to remove the multiplier later

 **Randomat:SafeTriggerEvent(id, ply, error_if_unsafe, ...)** - Safely triggers the event with the given ID.\
 *Realm:* Server\